Plain English Summary

 Participant inclusion criteria

-1. Women over 18 (with partners at their choice) treated for any gynaecological malignancy with surgery and/or chemotherapy and/or radiation at UCLH Gynaecological Cancer Centre or University Hospitals Bristol Gynaecological Cancer Centre
+1. Women aged over 18 (with partners at their choice) treated for any gynaecological malignancy with surgery and/or chemotherapy and/or radiation at UCLH Gynaecological Cancer Centre or University Hospitals Bristol Gynaecological Cancer Centre

 2. 3 months minimum post end of treatment